lottiehope/vehicle-information/README.md

 ### Accessing the API:

-Once the project is running, open a browser and navigate to localhost:8080.
+Once the project is running, open a browser and type localhost:8080/vehicle.

 In order to run the four tasks, add the following to the URL: